Table of Contents

 Keep in mind that conversion options vary from one insurer to the next.
 Some companies have excellent conversion options, whereas others have terrible options or none at all.
 You’ll most likely pay a little more to include this type of option in your policy, but it could well be worth it.
 As we illustrated in the example above, buying a policy without a conversion clause can turn out to be a costly mistake.

-We represent dozens of companies, so one of our licensed True Blue agents can help you decide whether a term life insurance policy with a conversion option is the right choice for you, or if another type of coverage — such as permanent variable, whole, or universal life insurance — might be a better decision.
+We represent dozens of companies.
+Therefore, a licensed agent can help you decide if a term life insurance policy with a conversion option is your best choice.
+They can also help determine if another type of coverage — such as permanent variable, whole, or universal life insurance — might be a better decision.
 Whatever choice you make, we can help you find the right policy at the right price.

 Every insurance company uses its own equation to determine the maximum amount of coverage it will offer an applicant.
 Typically, the equation includes some combination of annual gross household income and net worth.